Diodorus scytobrachion: Paleobiology

 Herbivory has been suggested for silesaurids in general and Silesaurus in particular based on tooth shape, and a 2014 study by the paleontologists Tai Kubo and Mugino O. Kubo of microwear on its teeth found it consistent with herbivory, though omnivory could not be ruled out.
-A 2019 study by paleontologist Martin Qvarnström and colleages examining coprolites (fossil dung) that contained beetles attributed them to Silesaurus based on size and other factors.
-These researchers suggested that while Silesaurus could exploit plant resources, it was not strictly a plant-eater.
+A 2019 study by paleontologist Martin Qvarnström and colleagues examining coprolites (fossil dung) that contained beetles attributed them to Silesaurus based on size and other factors.
+These researchers suggested that although Silesaurus could exploit plant resources, it was not strictly a plant-eater.
 They pointed out that the teeth were not numerous or regularly spaced, and lacked the coarse serrations typical in herbivores.
 They hypothesized that the beak-like jaws were adapted for pecking small insects off the ground like modern birds.

 Silesaurus and silesaurids in general have been considered quadrupedal due to their long, gracile forelimbs.
 In 2010, the paleontologists Rafał Piechowski and Jerzy Dzik considered such proportions typical of fast-running, quadrupedal animals, but noted that the long tail of Silesaurus which would have acted as a counterweight to the body, as well as the very gracile forelimbs, indicates it retained the ability for fast bipedal running.
-Piechowski and the paleontologist Mateusz Tałanda concluded in 2020 that the short hindlimbs combined with the elongated forelimbs supported the idea that it was an obligate quadruped.
+Piechowski and the paleontologist Mateusz Tałanda concluded in 2020 that the short hindlimbs combined with the elongated forelimbs supported the idea that it was strictly quadrupedal.

 Paleoenvironment

-Diodorus is known from the base of the Irohalene Mudstone Member (designated as t5) of the Timezgadiouine Formation in Morocco, a diverse assemblage of Triassic tetrapod animals (ancestrally four-limbed animals).
-While this assemblage was previously thought to be of late Carnian age based on biostratigraphy, detailed age data is lacking for the Triassic of North Africa.
+Diodorus is known from the base of the Irohalene Mudstone Member (a unit designated as t5) of the Timezgadiouine Formation in Morocco, a diverse assemblage of Triassic tetrapod animals (ancestrally four-limbed animals).
+This assemblage was previously thought to be of late Carnian age based on biostratigraphy, but detailed age data is lacking for the Triassic of North Africa.
 As the faunal assemblage of the Timezgadiouine Formation is complex and conflicting, Kammerer and colleagues considered it of either Carnian or Norian age in 2012.
-In 2013 Langer and colleagues pointed out that the Timezgadiouine Formation had since been correlated in time with the late Carnian Wolfville Formation of Nova Scotia, which would make Diodorus one of the few non-dinosaurian dinosauromorphs of this age.
+In 2013 Langer and colleagues pointed out that the Timezgadiouine Formation had since been correlated in time with the late Carnian Wolfville Formation of Nova Scotia, dating to about 230 million years ago, which would make Diodorus one of the few non-dinosaurian dinosauromorphs of this age.
 By 2014, Diodorus was one of two or three silesaurids known from the Late Carnian.

 The t5 unit of the Irohalene Mudstone Member is characterized by cyclically stacked sandstone interbedded with mudstone, which was deposited in a semi-arid alluvial floodplain with meandering, ephemeral streams.
-Other fossil animals known from the t5 assemble include the phytosaur Arganarhinus, the metoposaurid Dutuitosaurus, the archosauromorph Azendohsaurus, the latiscopid Almasaurus, and the dicynodont Moghreberia.
-Tetrapod footprints are also known from there, such as the ichnogenera Parachirotherium, Atreipus, and Brachychirotherium.
+Other fossil animals known from this assemblage include the phytosaur Arganarhinus, the metoposaurid Dutuitosaurus, the archosauromorph Azendohsaurus, the latiscopid Almasaurus, and the dicynodont Moghreberia.
+Fossilized tetrapod footprints are also known from there, such as the ichnogenera Parachirotherium, Atreipus, and Brachychirotherium.